albertofernandezvillan/colaboratory-utils/README.md

 # colaboratory_utils

 Some useful (or not so much) Python stuff for Google Colab notebooks.
-Most of this stuff is taken from this repository: https://github.com/ricardodeazambuja/colab_utils
+Most of this stuff is taken from [this repository](https://github.com/ricardodeazambuja/colab_utils).

-This stuff is mainly used in this repository: https://github.com/albertofernandezvillan/computer-vision-and-deep-learning-course
+These collection of utilities in mainly used in [this repository](https://github.com/albertofernandezvillan/computer-vision-and-deep-learning-course).

 ## How to install it:
 Click on a code cell and paste: